 It’s official, remote work is here to stay.

 25% of all jobs in North America will have gone remote by the end of 2022, according to research by The Ladders career site.
-This trend is set to continue in 2023 and beyond.
+This trend shows no sign of slowing down in 2023.

-Have you been thinking about how to become a digital nomad in 2023, but don’t know where to start?
+Have you been thinking about how to become a digital nomad, but don’t know where to start?